We invite you to share in the abundance at Dark Wood Farm by joining our CSA!

 A Dark Wood Farm CSA share will introduce you to the wide variety of produce that can be grown in the Northern Kentucky/Greater Cincinnati region.

 Each week, you will receive the season’s best produce.
 Spring shares will be heavier on greens, lettuce, spring root crops, and herbs.
-Summer shares will lean toward tomatoes, peppers, beans, potatoes, sweet corn, cucumbers, and zucchini.
+Summer shares will lean toward tomatoes, hardy leafy greens, summer herbs, potatoes, cucumbers, and zucchini.
 Fall shares will contain root crops, salad greens, hardy greens, and winter squash.

 Check out the photo slideshow above to see examples of our weekly CSA shares!